Magxm/PoW-Loader/README.md

 This repository contains a ModAPI plugin containing base functionalities for Mods (WIP).
 It currently allows dynamic registration of external Asset folders, which allows several mods to register asset overrides.

-Additionally this repository contains a EnglishPatch Plugin which registers Mods/EnglishTranslate as a resource folder (So place the translated Asset files into Mods/EnglishTranslate) and fixes several issues with displaying the English Text.
+Additionally this repository contains a EnglishPatch Plugin which registers Mods/EnglishTranslate as a resource folder (So place the translated Asset files into Mods/EnglishTranslate).

+and fixes several issues with displaying the English Text.

 The Output folder contains an almost full release after building.

 The only thing that is missing is the Mods/EnglishTranslate folder.

 It includes an already configured BepInEx.

-If BepInEx is updated/replaced by a new verion it is important to update the BepInEx.cfg and replace the following Entry it is also important that that the winhttp.dll from UnityDoorstop is replaced with a version from this fork https://github.com/Magxm/UnityDoorstop as it allows loading a native dll, which we need for the resource redirection.
+If BepInEx is updated/replaced by a new verion it is important to update the BepInEx.cfg and replace the following Entry.

+It is also important that that the winhttp.dll from UnityDoorstop is from this fork https://github.com/Magxm/UnityDoorstop as it allows loading a native dll, which we need for the resource redirection.
+Remember this for if you ever replace the BepInEx or UnityDoorstep version (Which should never be needed to begin with).

 ```ini
 [Preloader.Entrypoint]